10 Types of Insurance You Don’t Need

 In this world, risks are inevitable, and that’s why we have insurance: to mitigate risk.
 For the price of a premium, you transfer some of your risk to the insurance company; in return, you receive a payout if a problem occurs.
 The goal is to reduce your exposure to a sudden and potentially catastrophic loss, thus protecting your financial foundation and that of your loved ones.
 It sounds good, in theory, but some forms of insurance are unnecessary or may not be worth the cost.

-Reviewing your insurance requirements periodically is a good practice, financial advisers agree.
 To determine if a certain type of policy is extraneous, look at the potential risk — the probability of filing a claim — and the cost of protecting against that risk, says Landon Tymochko, a CFP at Leslie Roper Day & Associates in Folsom, California.
 You’ll also want to consider whether the policy is still needed, given your age and circumstances.
-Below is a list of insurance products that often don’t make sense for many people.
+Below is a list of insurance products that may not make sense for many people.

 1. Life insurance after you retire